freenas/freenas-docs/userguide/intro.rst

 :ref:`Periodic Snapshot Tasks`.
 It adds the ability to manage :ref:`SSH Connections` and :ref:`SSH Keypairs` used in replication.
-Existing SFTP and replication SSH configurations created in 11.2 or earlier have been converted to entries in :ref:`SSH Keypairs`.
+Existing SFTP and replication SSH configurations created in 11.2 or earlier will be automatically converted during upgrade and added as entries to :ref:`SSH Keypairs`.

 :ref:`Network interface management <Interfaces>` has been redesigned. :ref:`Bridge interface <Bridges>` support has been added